 In the remote desktop, redirected USB printers appear as <printer_name>.

-For information about how to connect a USB printer, see Connect USB Devices.
+For information about how to connect a USB printer, see Connect USB Devices with USB Redirection.

 On some clients, you can alternatively use the virtual printing feature to send print jobs to a USB printer.
 If you use the virtual printing feature you can print to the USB printer from both the remote desktop and the local client, and you do not need to install print drivers on the remote desktop.